dondasasmita/hello-api/readme.md

 Server listen to port 3000
 ```

-Type the following URL in your browser or postman and insert your name:
+Type the following URL in your browser or postman, insert your name and language:

 ```
-localhost:3000/hello?username=[ENTER YOUR NAME]
+localhost:3000/hello?username=[ENTER YOUR NAME]&language=[TYPE en OR in OR fr]
 ```

+Note: en - English in - Indonesian fr - french

 You should be getting a JSON object as follow: